belashou/ghost-docker-terraform/README.md

 ## Key features

-1. [Ghost](https://ghost.org/) blog, run in Docker along with MariaDB and Nginx.
+1. [Ghost](https://ghost.org/) blog, run in Docker along with MySQL and Nginx.
 2. Caching on Nginx level
 3. Automatic backups using [Kopia](https://kopia.io/) to S3-like storage
 4. Render SSH console in the browser using Cloudflare